-Communication Use the 5 steps outlined by the NDCS: repeat, re-phrase, explain, simplify, clarify Resources for education professionals Information for professionals (ndcs.org.uk) Promote good communication skills within the classroom.
-Make sure that you have a child's or young person's attention before starting to talk, otherwise they may not follow the first part of the conversation or instructions.
-Gain child or young person's attention, before you expect them to listen.
-For example, using stories with a repeating phrase that they can join in with will help to hold attention.
-Give children and young people time to look and then listen, to hel them to integrate their attention.
-When changing the topic of the conversation let the child or young person know, otherwise they may find the discussion confusing.
-It useful to introduce the topic first before going into detail.
-Do not shout as this will distort your lip patterns.
-For children and young people who use hearing aids sudden loud noises can be painful or shocking.
-Try to keep your hands free so that you can use natural gestures the start of the source is the source in the source is the source in the source is the source is a start of t rephrase the question if they appear to have misunderstood.
-Pause between sentences.
-Talking about what you are doing and why Body language, facial expressions and gestures match the spoken word.
-Use a targeted approach to teaching new vocabulary.
+- Use the 5 steps outlined by the NDCS: repeat, re-phrase, explain, simplify, clarify Resources for education professionals | Information for professionals (ndcs.org.uk) - Promote good communication skills within the classroom. - Make sure that you have a child's or young person's attention before starting to talk, otherwise they may not follow the first part of the conversation or instructions. - Gain child or young person's attention, before you expect them to listen.
+For example, using stories with a repeating phrase that they can join in with will help to hold attention. - Give children and young people time to look and then listen, to help them to integrate their attention. - When changing the topic of the conversation let the child or young person know, otherwise they may find the discussion confusing.
+It is useful to introduce the topic first before going into detail. - Do not shout as this will distort your lip patterns.
+For children and young people who use hearing aids sudden loud noises can be painful or shocking. - Try to keep your hands free so that you can use natural gestures to support what you are saying. - Keep your sentences short and remember to explain any new vocabulary or technical terms.

+- Check children's and young people's understanding-repeat or rephrase the question if they appear to have misunderstood. - Pause between sentences. - Talking about what you are doing and why - Body language, facial expressions and gestures match the spoken word. - Use a targeted approach to teaching new vocabulary.
 Repetition and reinforcement of new words.
-Use repetitive language linked to everyday routines.
-Encourage children and young people to tell you if they don't understand something.
-Use short sentences as these are easier to understand than either single words or long complex phrases. is Use simple questions and open-ended questions and give simple instruction.
-Use a wide range of vocabulary and pin new vocabulary onto something the child or young person already knows or can see.
-Establish ground rules for how a discussion will work and ensure children and young people take it in turns to speak. painful or shocking.Try to keep your hands free so that you can use natural gestures t children and young people take it in turns to speak. support what you are saying.
-Keep your sentences short and remember to explain any new vocabulary or technical terms. where possible introduce the next speaker by name.
-When organising group work, plan in advance who children and young people will work with.
+Use repetitive language linked to everyday routines. - Encourage children and young people to tell you if they don't understand something. - Use short sentences as these are easier to understand than either single words or long complex phrases. - Use simple questions and open-ended questions and give simple instruction.
+Use a wide range of vocabulary and pin new vocabulary onto something the child or young person already knows or can see. - Establish ground rules for how a discussion will work and ensure children and young people take it in turns to speak. - Name the person who is talking in group discussions/class and where possible introduce the next speaker by name. - When organising group work, plan in advance who children and young people will work with.